nojronatron/data-structures-and-algorithms/java/datastructures/README.md

 ### Trees API

-- Instantiate a Binary Search Tree Class without a Root: `BinarySearchTree bst = new BinarySerachTree()`
+- Instantiate a Binary Search Tree Class without a Root: `binarySearchTree bst = new BinarySerachTree()`

-- Instantiate a BST with a root containing value integer 11: `BinarySearchTree bst = new BinarySerachTree(11)`
+- Instantiate a BST with a root containing value integer 11: `binarySearchTree bst = new BinarySerachTree(11)`

 - Add a Node with value integer 25 to the Binary Tree: `bst.Add(25)`